-Infants are not expected to sleep through the night until after four months of age (Sleeping through the night means six hours of uninterrupted sleep).
+Infants are not expected to sleep through the night until after 4-months-old.
+Sleeping through the night means six hours of uninterrupted sleep.
 If your baby is happy and thriving, sleep needs are likely being met.
 To reduce the risk of Sudden Infant Death Syndrome (SIDS), infants should sleep on their backs in an infant crib with a firm mattress.
 The American Academy of Pediatrics and our practice strongly recommend you follow this important guideline.
-Keep your baby's crib free from stuffed animals, pillows, bumpers and extra fluffy blankets.
+Keep your baby's crib free from stuffed animals, pillows, bumpers, and blankets.